 To the average person traveling once a year, hotel elite status can seem out of reach and quite costly to achieve.
 Both of these assumptions are myths.
 Status can be achieved cheaply and sometimes pays off in a single stay.
-Some of the perks of status include the following:
+Some of the perks of elite status include the following:

 - Complimentary room upgrades